Gjesdal Municipality: Geography

-Gjesdal municipality is located in the southern part of the Jæren district in Rogaland county.
-To the north and northwest, Gjesdal borders the municipality of Sandnes, to the east is Sirdal municipality (in Agder county), to the south is Bjerkreim municipality, and to the west is the municipality of Time.
+Gjesdal Municipality is located in the southern part of the Jæren district in Rogaland county.
+To the north and northwest, Gjesdal Municipality borders Sandnes Municipality, to the east is Sirdal Municipality (in Agder county), to the south is Bjerkreim Municipality, and to the west is Time Municipality.

-Gjesdal sits at the head of the Høgsfjorden and along the south and east sides of the Frafjorden.
+Gjesdal Municipality sits at the head of the Høgsfjorden and along the south and east sides of the Frafjorden.
 The Månafossen waterfall, the largest waterfall in Rogaland county, is located in the Frafjord valley.
 There are several large lakes in the municipality such as Edlandsvatnet, Flassavatnet, Limavatnet, and Oltedalsvatnet.
-The Figgjoelva river has its headwaters in Gjesdal also.
+The Figgjoelva river has its headwaters in Gjesdal Municipality also.
+The highest point in the municipality is the 1141.49 m tall mountain Strålaus, on the border with Sandnes Municipality.